Kim Feel

 Kim Feel (born August 27, 1986) is a South Korean singer-songwriter.
 He was the runner-up of the television talent show Superstar K 6 in 2014.

 Kim signed contract with CJ E&M in May 2016 and managed under CJ E&M label MMO Entertainment.
 In September 2020, Kim left CJ E&M and signed with new established label Archive Morning.

 Philanthropy

-On March 10, 2022, Kim made a donation millions to the Hope Bridge Disaster Relief Association to help the victims of the massive wildfire that started in Uljin, Gyeongbuk and has spread to Samcheok, Gangwon.
+On March 10, 2022, Kim made a donation of million to the Hope Bridge Disaster Relief Association to help the victims of the massive wildfire that spread from Uljin, Gyeongbuk to Samcheok, Gangwon.